Tips From The Trade: How To Estimate Your Quartz Countertop CostAugust 07, 2018

 When budgeting for your countertop, keep in mind that the quoted cost does not include installation.
 This can also vary depending on the complexity of your countertop design.
 The installation process involves leveling the cabinets and adding supports as needed, such as in places that are not going to be sitting on top of cabinetry.
 Installation also involves seam joining where necessary; when done properly the seams should line up perfectly and be unobtrusive.

-MSI Q Naturals are priced at the premium end, at $70 to $100 per square foot.
+MSI Q Naturals are priced from $80 to $200 per square foot.
 So, why would you pay more for MSI’s products?
 For one thing, there’s the quality manufacturing process, consistency of color and thickness, and durability mentioned previously.
 Also, MSI offers a lifetime residential warranty on its quartz countertops.

 However, here’s the most important reason: A quartz countertop is a big investment, which will last for decades.
 That’s a long time to live with a substandard product — so it’s well worth paying a bit extra to ensure it stays just as gorgeous as the day it was installed.